 Senior Staff Associate

-Andrew graduated from Columbia University’s Climate and Society master’s program in 2013, specializing in remote sensing and mapping of atmospheric and meteorological variables.
-In conjunction with the master’s program, he interned for NASA and the IRI, researching the application of satellite data to monitoring inundation in East Africa.
-Before attending Columbia, Andrew studied finance at Fairfield University and meteorology at Western Connecticut State University.
+Andrew graduated from Columbia University specializing in remote sensing and mapping of atmospheric and meteorological variables.
+He interned for NASA and IRI developing algorithms to monitor inundation and land cover in East Africa, with a focus on applications for the health and humanitarian sectors.
+Before Columbia, Andrew studied finance at Fairfield University and meteorology at Western Connecticut State University.

 Role at the IRI

-Kruczkiewicz is part of the Environmental Monitoring Program and aids in the development and integration of environmental remote sensing products into early warning systems for human health, agriculture and natural disasters.
-He also aids the IRI Data Library in the development of map rooms and supports the Climate Service Partnership.
+Kruczkiewicz is part of the Environmental Monitoring Program and Disasters Team, aiding in the development and integration of environmental remote sensing products into early warning systems for human health, agriculture and disasters.
+He also aids the IRI Data Library in the development of map rooms and supports the ACToday Project managing relationships with the humanitarian community, including Red Cross.
+Andrew is the Red Cross Red Crescent Climate Centre focal point at the IRI.